 In his first fight since losing part of his ears to Mike Tyson ( June 28 ), 35-year-old Evander Holyfield unified a couple of world heavyweight titles.
 Despite a cut eye in the third round, he kept his WBA title and took the IBF belt from Michael Moorer.
 Three years earlier, Moorer had taken both titles from Holyfield, and he cut his eye tonight.
 But Holyfield knocked Moorer down five times and stopped him after eight rounds.
 It was Moorer's first defeat since his historic fight with George Foreman ( November 5, 1994).

-The longest successful field goal in NFL history.
-Tom Dempsey wore a special shoe because he was born with only half a right foot.
+An NFL record that stood for 43 years, and achieved by a man with only half a foot.
+Kicker Tom Dempsey wore a special shoe because he was born with only half a right foot.
 On the last play of the game against the Detroit Lions, he scored from 63 yards to give the New Orleans Saints a 19-17 win.
-His record kick was matched by the Denver Broncos' Jason Elam in 1998.
+His record kick was matched by the Denver Broncos' Jason Elam in 1998, then overtaken on December 8, 2013 by Matt Prater, also a Bronco, and also achieved like Elam's in the rarefied air of Denver's Mile High Stadium.

 East German master backstroker Roland Matthes set his first world record.
 Just before his 17th birthday, he swam the 200 metres in 2 minutes 7.9 seconds.
 His 9th and last world record in the event was six seconds faster, and he set another nine at the 100.
 He won Olympic gold at both distances in 1968 and 1972 ( September 2).